 The Real Path to Consistent Wave Catching

-If you're not catching waves consistently, don't neglect the mechanical aspects of your pop-up—get proper surf-specific training to dial in those movement patterns.
+If you're not catching waves consistently, don't neglect the mechanical aspects of your pop-up — get proper surf-specific training to dial in those movement patterns.
+The efficiency of your pop-up matters more than most surfers realize, and it's highly trainable.
+See The Millisecond Pop-Up: What It Is and How to Train It (coming soon).
 But more importantly, start studying the waves themselves.
 Learn to position yourself where the waves want to break, not where you feel comfortable sitting.
 Use the lip line to time your takeoff, not the white water behind the wave.

 Master white water riding until it becomes effortless and automatic.
 Then apply those same timing and positioning skills to unbroken waves.
 Your pop-up mechanics might need work, and that work should happen on land through proper training.
 But your wave reading definitely needs work, and that can only happen in the water.